Haruma-K/UnityScreenNavigator/README.md

 Unity Screen Navigator classifies screens into three types: "Page", "Modal" and "Sheet".

 "Page" is a screen that transitions in sequence.
 For example, when you transition from the Page A to Page B, Page A will be stacked in the history.
 And when you return from Page B, Page A will be redisplayed with its states intact.

 <p align="center">
   <img width=400 src="https://user-images.githubusercontent.com/47441314/136680850-2aca1977-02c2-4730-a0d8-603934f71c80.gif" alt="Demo">
 </p>

-"Modal" is a screen that appears as a stack on the window.
+"Modal" is a screen that is stacked in a window.
 When it is displayed, all interactions except for the foreground modal will be blocked.

 <p align="center">
   <img width=400 src="https://user-images.githubusercontent.com/47441314/136698982-21ff5172-e38d-4d80-a976-a7ecc511c048.gif" alt="Demo">
 </p>

-"Sheet" does not have transition history, and simply allows you to switch between views.
-You can use this to implement a tab-like GUI.
+And "Sheet" is used for tab-like GUI.
+History is not managed, and only one active screen is displayed.

 <p align="center">
   <img width=400 src="https://user-images.githubusercontent.com/47441314/136700074-2a4fa134-dc5d-4b72-90d8-f6b12c91fc0f.gif" alt="Demo">